nvim-neorg/neorg/README.md

 </div>

-Neorg (_Neo_ - new, _org_ - organization) is a tool designed to reimagine organization as you know it.
+Neorg (_Neo_ - new, _org_ - organization) is a Neovim plugin designed to reimagine organization as you know it.
 Grab some coffee, start writing some notes, let your editor handle the rest.

-### Why do we need Neorg?
+### What is Neorg?

-There are currently projects designed to [clone org-mode from emacs](https://github.com/kristijanhusak/orgmode.nvim), then what is the goal of this project?
+Neorg is an all-encompassing tool based around structured note taking, project and task management, time tracking, slideshows, writing typeset documents and much more.
+The premise is that all of these features are built on top of a single base file format (`.norg`), which the user only has to learn once to gain access to all of Neorg's functionality.

-Whilst those projects are amazing, it's simply not enough for us.
-We need our _own, **better**_ solution - one that will surpass _every_ other text editor.
-It's through our frustration of no native solution for Neovim and inconsistencies in the most popular markup formats that Neorg was born.
+Not only does this yield a low barrier for entry for new users it also ensures that all features are integrated with each other and speak the same underlying language.
+The file format is built to be expressive and easy to parse, which also makes `.norg` files easily usable anywhere outside of Neorg itself.

 To learn more about the philosophy of the project check the [philosophy](#-philosophy) section.